 All of Wheaton's housing is billed at the same rate.
 Unfortunately you do not get a discount for being in an Expanded Double (which some schools do offer), but you do not pay a premium for a private room or suite that you will be able to live in when you are a Junior or Senior.

-However, we do offer anyone assigned to an expanded double who has not moved by November 1st, a priority lottery number for sophomore Room Selection.
+However, we do offer anyone assigned to an expanded double who has not been offered the opportunity to move or has had a roommate move out by November 1st, a priority lottery number for sophomore Room Selection.
 The number will be weighted above other students in your class year.

 Moving or Switching Rooms?